 Ambedkar ends the speech with a sad and dejected note.
 You can sense his feeling of despair and hopelessness, knowing very well that no matter how good his arguments are, he still has a hard fight ahead.

-For a moment though, it did seem like he did get through the thick charade of caste system, after he became the first law minister of Independent India.
+For a moment, though, it did seem like he did get through the thick charade of the caste system — he became the first law minister of Independent India.

-But that’s the problem with charades.
+But that’s the thing with socio-political charades.
 You can’t just penetrate inside and try reforming them without getting engulfed by the very thing you’re out to change.
 You need to annihilate them.

-Deceived by his fellow lawmakers (read privileged caste Hindus) for the umpteenth time, Ambedkar finally decided to leave Hinduism for Buddhism.
+Deceived by his fellow lawmakers (read privileged caste Hindus) for the umpteenth time, Ambedkar resigned from his position (read his resignation letter), and finally decided to leave Hinduism for Buddhism (Note: It’s not the same as popular Buddhism schools, and even rejects most of their teachings to form a new socially and politically engaged school of Buddhism).
 Thousands of his followers joined him in a mass conversion ceremony on 14 October 1956.

-Less than two months later, on 6 December 1956, Ambedkar bade goodbye to this world peacefully in his sleep.
+Less than two months later, on 6 December 1956, Ambedkar bade goodbye to this world.
 This was just three days after he’d completed his final manuscript for The Buddha and His Dhamma, his final work.

 Even in death, Ambedkar had achieved what he’d always wanted: not die a Hindu.

 Today, caste is not yet annihilated.
 Ambedkar’s dream remains unfulfilled.
 There are many who have taken up the mantle since, but I’m afraid we’ll never see someone like him again.
-Even amongst caste Hindus who consider themselves to be post-caste (similar to the post-racism logic give by some whites), Ambedkar’s teachings aren’t that prevalent.
+Even amongst caste Hindus who consider themselves to be post-caste (similar to the post-racism logic given by some racists), Ambedkar’s teachings aren’t that prevalent.

 Regardless, this shouldn’t dishearten you.
 Today we know that collective action of a determined group is extremely powerful.
 Mass protests are making a massive comeback.
 Perhaps, some of them may even lead to a revolution.
 And maybe, just maybe, one of them will eliminate almost all traces of caste.